This semester has been an exceptional blend of fascinating field trips, awesome cultural activities, and beautiful sights.

 Community reciprocity is at the heart of the SFS organizational and educational model.
 SFS students face the real-world complexities of issues affecting our host communities.
 With the results of our research, we offer data and recommendations that inform decision makers and build relationships between SFS and local stakeholders involved in biodiversity conservation and resource management.

-As at our other Centers throughout the world, SFS is a part of the social fabric of the Communities in which we are hosted.
+As at our other Centers throughout the world, SFS is a part of the social fabric of the communities in which we are hosted.
 Our urban location in Siem Reap and our partnership with local university Pannasastra University of Cambodia (PUC) offers SFS students a variety of opportunities to engage with community projects and social activities such as:

-- Engaging with the rich cultural heritage of Cambodia and Vietnam, including Khmer language lessons and local homestays
+- Engaging with the rich cultural heritage of Cambodia, including Khmer language lessons and local homestays

-- Interacting with local students inside and outside of Can Tho University’s campus, through activities including community cleanup days, cooking and traditional dance classes
+- Interacting with local students inside and outside of Pannasastra University’s campus, through activities including community cleanup days, cooking and traditional dance classes

 - Attending community festivals, pagodas, and traditional Apsara dance performances